input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 The next exercise will involve compiling and submitting some more complex Plutus scripts using your own node.

+### Feedback

-Please let us know of any problems that you have encountered:
+Please let us know of any problems that you have encountered or improvements that could be made:

 - Via the Discord channel for general questions
 - Via the issue tracker at [https://github.com/input-output-hk/cardano-node](https://github.com/input-output-hk/cardano-node) for any bugs.